• Recipes

 Featured in this post are their beautiful thick and absorbent hand-woven cotton kitchen towels and table runners.
 Available in a variety of coastal blues, greys, and creams, they are the perfect addition to any home kitchen and evoke the feeling of Nantucket’s simple yet elegant sensibility.

 In their brick and mortar shop, you can find a mix of curated and vintage Nantucket style home furnishings, kitchen and pantry essentials, and their beautiful handwoven textiles.
-Shop all the kitchen and tabletop items featured in the photos and video of this post here.

 Follow Nantucket Looms on Instagram for Nantucket lifestyle and decor inspiration as well as behind-the-scenes videos and images of the process and artistry behind their handwoven textiles.

-Ricotta Pie (Torta di Ricotta) with Lemon and Honey
+Ricotta Pie Recipe (Italian Lemon Honey Version)

 Author: Kaity Farrell